Sh4N4C1/gitbook/writeup/vulnlab/escape(easy)/walkthrough.md

 ![](walkthrough_20240409144600943.png)

-looks like we can't fond everything. it seems a sandbox
+looks like we can't found everything. it seems a sandbox

 but we can launch edge browser with press [win] and then press [win + s]